michael-lazar/jetforce/README.md

 In order to make local development easier, if you do not specify the certificate arguments, jetforce will automatically generate a temporary ad-hoc TLS certificate to use.
-Here's the OpenSSL command that jetforce runs internally:
+Here's the OpenSSL command that jetforce uses internally:

 ```